-If you want to learn more about the different types of honey, you should read this article right away!
-Right here in this post, I will show you the names, textures, flavors, characteristics of various honey types so that you can effortlessly tell them apart!
+If you want to learn more about the different types of honey, you should read this article immediately!
+In this post, I will show you names, textures, flavors, characteristics, and maybe various storage methods of numerous honey types, so you can easily tell them apart!

 16 Typical Light-Colored Honey You Should Know

 The honey varieties in light color can be some of the most typical honey you have ever known!
 But what are their characteristics, and how can you tell them apart?
 Let’s find out through this section!

 |Acacia Honey||Light amber||Mild, a hint of a floral note||Fluid, slow to crystallize|

 |Alfalfa Honey||Yellow to amber||Less sweet than other types, strong floral taste||Quite thick|

 |Blueberry Honey||Light amber||Toasty, pleasant with herbal notes and tangy blueberry aftertaste||Smooth, thick|

 |Clover Honey||White to pale yellow to amber||Mild, sweet with floral fragrance and pleasantly sour aftertaste;||Thick, spreadable|

 |Orange Blossom Honey||White to pale amber||Subtle, fresh aroma with a slight fruity citrus aftertaste||Smooth|

 |Sage Honey||Light-to-moderate amber||Delicate and less sweet than other types||Denser and heavier, seldom granulates|